-Finding ways to keep our small, and often fragile, technology items protected while on the go isn’t always easy.
-After all, we rarely venture off the beaten path without at least a smartphone these days, and while those device can be extremely handy no matter where we von ourselves, they are seldom built to survive in rugged environments.
-Fortunately, there are some excellent options that can help us to keep those gadgets protected, while also helping us to keep other important items organized as well.
-Take for example the new G40 Go Case from Pelican, which is built like a tank but compact enough you can take it practically anywhere.
+Finding ways to keep our small and often fragile technology items protected while on the go isn’t always easy.
+After all, we rarely venture off the beaten path without at least a smartphone these days, and while that device can be convenient no matter where we von ourselves, they are seldom built to survive in rugged environments.

 The G40 Go Case won’t put a hurt on your wallet either.
 This model costs just $39.95, which is pretty affordable for the convenience that it offers.
-If that’s still a bit too pricey for you however, the G10 model is a bit smaller, but no less functional, and is priced at $29.95 instead.
-At the other end of the spectrum, you’ll also find the R20 and R40 Ruck Cases, which have a few more features and a slightly different design.
-They are priced at $44.95 and $54.95 respectively.
+However, if that’s still a bit too pricey for you, the G10 model is a bit smaller but no less functional and is priced at $29.95 instead.

 - Gear Review: The Xero Scrambler Mid is an Ultralight Hiking Shoe for Spring - March 1, 2023

 - Gear Review: Yeti Roadie 48 Wheeled Cooler - August 18, 2022

 - Kristin Harila Continues Pursuit of 8000-Meter Speed Record - August 16, 2022